The Ming Dynasty

 Emperor Chengzu was the third emperor of the Ming dynasty.
 He did a lot of good things to strengthen China like re-building the Grand Canal and establishing trade and diplomacy with other countries.
 He also moved the capital to Beijing and built the Forbidden City.
 He later was known as the Yongle Emperor.

-was a great Chinese explorer.
+Zheng He was a great Chinese explorer.
 He set out at the command of Emperor Chengzu and visited many lands with the Chinese navy.
 He went throughout Southeast Asia, the Middle East, and even to Africa.
-After visiting Somalia in Africa he brought back a giraffe
+After visiting Somalia in Africa he brought back a giraffe for the Emperor.

 Fun facts about the Ming Dynasty